frctl/fractal-docs/docs/guide/web/exporting-static-html.md

 Fractal provides the option to export the web UI view into static HTML files, which can quickly and easily be shared with clients or hosted using a simple static file server.

 ::: tip
-When developing locally you'll want to use the ~@TODOLINK @server', 'local development server') }} to preview your project while you work on it, rather than running repeated exports after changes have been made.
+When developing locally you'll want to use the [local development server](./development-server.html) to preview your project while you work on it, rather than running repeated exports after changes have been made.
 :::

 ## Configuration